Chevalière d'Éon: Life as a spy

 Guerchy was recalled to France, and in July 1766 Louis XV granted d'Éon a pension (possibly a pay-off for d'Éon's silence) and a 12,000-livre annuity, but refused a demand for over 100,000 livres to clear d'Éon's extensive debts.
 D'Éon continued to work as a spy, but lived in political exile in London.
-D'Éon's possession of the king's secret letters provided protection against further actions, but d'Éon could not return to France.
+D'Éon's possession of the king's secret letters provided protection against further actions, but d'Éon could not return to France in safety.
 D'Éon became a Freemason in 1768, and was initiated at London's Immortality Lodge.